 Section 2: Confidentiality

 2.1 Each party acknowledges that pursuant to this Agreement, it may have access to certain information concerning the other party which is either confidential or proprietary in nature.
-Any such information which is clearly marked as “CONFIDENTIAL INFORMATION,” and any information derived therefrom, by the party providing it shall be Confidential Information.
+Any such information which is clearly marked as “CONFIDENTIAL INFORMATION,” and any information derived therefrom, by the party providing it shall be the “Confidential Information”.
 Each party acknowledges and agrees that all Confidential Information is the property of the disclosing party and constitutes valuable, special, and unique assets of the business of that party.
 The parties agree that this Agreement constitutes Confidential Information of each party.

 2.2 The recipient of Confidential Information agrees that all such Confidential Information which has been or will be disclosed by or on behalf of the other party will be received by the recipient in confidence, and will be used only:

-(i) by Potential Respondent, to determine whether or note to submit an Open Season Proposal; and
+(i) by Potential Respondent, to determine whether or not to submit an Open Season Proposal; and

 (ii) by TEUS, to evaluate any such Open Season Proposal submitted by Potential Respondent.